 They grow in clusters like grapes.
 Each is about the size of an egg or smaller.
-They have firm flesh like a melon and flavor that is a blend of melon, banana, lime, and strawberry.
+They have firm flesh like a melon and a flavor that is a blend of melon, banana, lime, and strawberry.

-There are several kiwifruit varieties, some for growing in warm winter regions, some for growing in cool and cold winter regions.
+There are several kiwifruit varieties, some for growing in warm winter regions, and some for growing in cool and cold winter regions.
 Some must be peeled before they are eaten others can be eaten whole peel and flesh in a bite or two.

 Kiwifruits are vigorous growers.
 The sum of their training and maintenance is to keep the vines from tangling and knotting.

-Kiwifruit are also called Chinese gooseberry.
+Kiwifruit is also called Chinese gooseberry.

 There are three types of kiwifruit with differing degrees of cold tolerance: fuzzy-skinned kiwi (Actinidia deliciosa) will grow in Zones 7 to 9 and is the least cold-tolerant (it is hardy to about 25°F) and two smooth-skinned kiwifruits, the first, called hardy kiwi (A. arguta) which is hardy to Zone 4, and the second called super-hardy kiwi (A. kolomikta) which is hardy to Zone 3.
 Choose the kiwifruit that can survive the winter cold where you live.
 If you are unsure, contact the Cooperative Extension Service nearest you or ask at a nearby garden center for the variety of kiwifruit that they stock.